milanvarady/Menu-System/docs/source/menu/usage.rst

  * :code:`Toggle` - (type: bool) Either :code:`true` or :code:`false`
  * :code:`Controls` - The controls changes the given input system directly it does not return anything

-You can change the actual settings in any object but there is a **Change actual values** region in the menu's step event for it.
+You can do anyting with these values in any object but there is a **Change actual values** region in the menu's step event for it.
 Here you can change the window size, volume etc.

 Here is a basic example: